sarvex/tigerbeetle/src/clients/node/samples/two-phase/README.md

 ## Setup

-Clone this repo and `cd` into `tigerbeetle/src/clients/node/samples/two-phase`
+First, clone this repo and `cd` into `tigerbeetle/src/clients/node/samples/two-phase`.

 Then, install the TigerBeetle client: